apache/seatunnel/docs/en/connector-v2/source/kafka.md

 ### Multiple Kafka Source

-> Currently, multiple kafka source reads are supported using the Zeta engine, but note that you can only configure one instance of `bootstrap.servers`, and only one in the `table_list` and `topic` parameters,Currently, when you use multiple topics in `table_list`, you are still free to set parameters for each `topic`
+> Currently, multiple kafka source reads are supported using the Zeta engine, but note that you can only configure one instance of `bootstrap.servers`, and only one the `table_list` or `topic` parameters.
+Currently, when you use multiple topics in `table_list`, you are still free to set parameters for each `topic`

 ```hocon